Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-\paragraph{Cognitive load} Total signal instance complexity had a small significant effect~({ $z = -2.219$, $df = 7$, \mbox{$p = 0.0265$}}).
-For every increase from the sample mean of $16.5$, the odds of high CL were predicted to decrease by $11$\%~($95$\% CI $\left[1\text{\%}, 20\text{\%}\right]$) Total noise instance complexity had larger, but not significant, effect on increasing the odds of high CL.
+\paragraph{Cognitive workload} Total signal instance complexity had a small significant effect~({ $z = -2.219$, $df = 7$, \mbox{$p = 0.0265$}}).
+For every increase from the sample mean of $16.5$, the odds of high CW were predicted to decrease by $11$\%~($95$\% CI $\left[1\text{\%}, 20\text{\%}\right]$) Total noise instance complexity had larger but not significant effect on increasing the odds of high CW.